 \section{Abstract}

-We investigate the $n$th root problem for bounded operators on a Hilbert space within the class of conditionally positive definite (CPD) operators determined by the L\'evy--Khintchine formula.
-The class contains subnormal operators, complete hypercontractions of order $2$, and $3$-isometries.
-Our main result shows that if $T$ is a CPD operator such that $T^n$ is subnormal (resp., quasinormal, normal, or a $3$-isometry), then $T$ belongs to the corresponding class.
-This establishes the invariance of these classes under taking $n$th roots within the CPD class and extends several earlier results in operator theory.
-Furthermore, we provide characterizations of quasinormal and normal operators in terms of their CPD property and the structure of the representing triplet.
-Finally, we show that the classes of CPD and normaloid operators are distinct by means of both theoretical arguments and explicit examples.
+We investigate the $n$th-root problem for bounded operators on a Hilbert space within the class of conditionally positive definite (CPD) operators determined by the L\'evy--Khintchine formula.
+This class contains subnormal operators, complete hypercontractions of order $2$, and $3$-isometries.
+Our main result shows that if $T$ is a CPD operator such that $T^n$ is subnormal (respectively, quasinormal, normal, or a $3$-isometry), then $T$ belongs to the corresponding class.
+This establishes that these classes are invariant under taking $n$th roots within the CPD class and extends several earlier results in operator theory.
+Furthermore, we characterize quasinormal and normal operators in terms of the CPD property and the structure of the associated representing triplet.
+Finally, using both theoretical arguments and explicit examples, we show that the classes of CPD and normaloid operators are distinct.